Custom forecast models

 Input-Output mapping

-Consider a scenario where the input dataset contains 3 predictive variables (for example expected temperature on location 1, expected temperature on location 2 and weekday), there are 2 forecast variables (energy demand on the two locations of interest) and the forecast model should use only the expected temperature of a location to predict it’s demand.
+Consider a scenario where the input dataset contains 3 variables (for example expected temperature on location 1, expected temperature on location 2 and weekday), there are 2 forecast variables (energy demand on the two locations of interest) and the forecast model should use only the expected temperature of a location to predict it’s demand.
 That means we would make two predictions using the same model and concatenate those values.
 This can be easily achieved with a dictionary mapping the data input and forecast variable indexes.

 X = [